SlimeVR/SlimeVR-Docs-Site/src/tools/lime-slimes.md

 ### Can I convert my current standard DIY slimes into L,i,mes

 Yes, the original build was made through this process.
-You will need likely need to change battery and switch though
+You will likely need to change the battery and switch though

 ### I don't have enough IMUs can I add them later?